Summer Poster Day 2015

 Summer Poster Day is your time to share the research you have been conducting at the NIH and at the same time develop your communication and networking skills.
 Any student (high school, college, medical/dental, or graduate) working in an intramural research group this summer may present.
 You may not have final results.
 However, you can still present background information on your project, any data you may have collected, or a discussion of the technical problems you encountered.

-Summer Poster Day 2014 is scheduled for Thursday, August 7th.
+Summer Poster Day 2015 is scheduled for Thursday, August 6th.
 It will be held in the Natcher Conference Center (Building 45) from 9:00 am to 3:00 pm.
-If you registered, confirmation of participation in the event will be e-mailed by July 22.
+Registration will open June 9th and close at 5:00 pm (EDT) on July 7th.
+If you register, confirmation of participation in the event will be e-mailed by July 22nd.
 At that time you will receive information regarding your poster board assignment (board number, session, and time) as well as instructions for putting up your poster.
+You can read more about the registration process in the 2015 Summer Handbook.

 View the Summer Poster Day Program for 2014.
 NOTE: Printed copies will be available on the day of the event.